TroadecJb/P2/README.md

 Two subfolders **csv** and **books_cover**.
 In the **csv** sublfoder, a csv file for each category will be created.
 Each row will represent a book.
-In the **books_cover** subfolder, a folder will be created for each catageroy.
+In the **books_cover** subfolder, a folder will be created for each category.
-In each of those folders the image of each book's cover will be saved and the book's title.
+In each of those folders, the image of each book's cover will be saved under the book's title.